 - Norway enacts registered partnership civil union laws that grant homosexuals the same rights as married couples, except for the right to adoption and a church wedding.

-- OutRage! ‘outed’ eight bishops, and provoked debate within the Church of England.
+- OutRage! “outs” eight bishops and provokes debate within the Church of England.

 - South Africa and Albania legalize homosexuality.

-- The United Kingdom reduces the age of consent for homosexual men to 18.
+- The United Kingdom reduces the age of consent for homosexual men to eighteen.

 - Canada grants refugee status to homosexuals fearing for their well-being in their home country.

-- Israel’s supreme court defines homosexual couple’s rights as the same as any common-law couple.
+- Israel’s supreme court defines homosexual couple’s rights as the same as for any common-law couple.